compilit/probably/README.md

 Even though they might bare some resemblance, Optionals are a different data structure.
 They provide the same basic wrapping mechanism around a value as Probable, mapping functions included, but an Optional does not provide insight in what went wrong and where.
 It has no context.
 The result of an Optional can only be null or non-null.
-A Probable is much more flexible, since having no contents does not mean something went wrong.
+A Probable is more flexible, since having no value does not mean something went wrong.
 This allows you to use Probables for void processes as well.
 Other than that, a Probable provides a few more handy methods and functions which allow you to use them much more broadly.